aai-institute/lakefs-spec/CONTRIBUTING.md

 ## Getting Started

-To get started with development, you can follow these steps:
+To get started with development, you can follow these steps (requires an installation of `uv`):

 1. Clone this repository: